-Squat, plank, push-up, plank, squat, jump, and all over again.
+Squat, plank, pushup for lower chest, plank, squat, jump, and all over again.
 Are these six different exercises?
 Not at all.
 These challenging and quick movements make one repetition of a burpee.
 Burpees, despite their funny name, are a physically demanding and multifunctional activity.
 Initially, it was created as a fitness test to measure agility and coordination.
 However now, it’s a part of workout plans, races, competitions, etc. If it’s so arduous, how many calories do burpees burn?
 How many burpees a day will make you fit a strong?
 What if you do 100 burpees a day?
 In today’s article, we will provide all the details about burpees, their forms, and their benefits.

 What Are Burpees?

 Burpees are a unique and vigorous calisthenics exercise.
 They engage major muscle groups in your body as long as one burpee includes 4 types of movements.
 It allows you to do pushups, lift your body off the ground, and take a plank position before jumping up in the air.
 Burpees work your torso because it absorbs the force from the landing and jumping.
 The posterior chain of muscles is trained while doing the plank; the quadriceps are used when jumping up.

 Since burpees train the entire body, they are often used to check your fitness and endurance level.

 How many calories do you burn doing burpees?
 This is probably the most frequently asked question.
 Typically people assess the exercises, not by their benefits, but by the number of calories they help to burn.
 And this approach takes you the wrong way.